wiless/wiless.github.io/timeline.md

   }

-  /* Make sure all circles are at the same spot */ .left::after, .right::after {
+  /* Make sure all circles are at the same spot */ .containerleft::after, .containerright::after {
   left: 15px;
   }

-  /* Make all right containers behave like the left ones */ .right {
+  /* Make all right containers behave like the left ones */ .containerright {
   left: 0%;
   }
 }